neilspage/FCUtils/BashUtils/README.txt

-Note: These utils only work for Ubuntu/Linux distros.
-Not OS X because OS X is still in the dinosaur age using Bash 2 unlike Linux Distros.
+Note: These utils only works on OSs using Bash v5.